bnediction/reprogramming-with-bonesis/paper.md

 The computational complexity of decision problems related to minimal trap spaces has been extensively addressed in <cite data-citep="TrapSpaceComplexity">(<a href="https://doi.org/10.48550/arXiv.2212.12756">Moon et al., 2022b</a>)</cite> with different representations of Boolean networks.
 For the case of local functions represented with propositional logic, as we consider here, deciding whether a sub-hypercube is a trap space is coNP-complete problem, whereas deciding whether it is a *minimal* trap space is a coNP<sup>coNP</sup>-complete problem, i.e., equivalent to the decision of satisfiability of $\forall\exists$ expressions.
-In the case of *locally monotone* BNs, deciding whether a sub-hypercube is a trap space is in PTIME, whereas deciding whether it is a minimal trap spaces is a coNP-complete problem, i.e., equivalent to the decision of satisfiability of $\forall$-expressions.
+In the case of *locally-monotone* BNs, deciding whether a sub-hypercube is a trap space is in PTIME, whereas deciding whether it is a minimal trap spaces is a coNP-complete problem, i.e., equivalent to the decision of satisfiability of $\forall$-expressions.

 ### MP reachability of attractors